amkherad/Yourls.Net/README.md

 ---
 ## Authentication
-YOURLS supports two types of authentication
+YOURLS supports two types of authentication:
-* Username/Password
+1) Signature
-* Signature
+2) Username/Password

 The authentication is provided with a dynamic approach so you can customize it if your gateway need some extra information.

-There's two classes with each type of authentication in Yourls.Net:
+There's two classes for each type of these authentications in Yourls.Net:
-* `SignatureAuthentication` which takes the signature value as it's constructor parameters.
+1) `SignatureAuthentication` which takes the signature value as it's constructor parameters.
-* `UsernamePasswordAuthentication` which takes the username and the password as it's constructor parameters.
+2) `UsernamePasswordAuthentication` which takes the username and the password as it's constructor parameters.